emilygmosley211/cpp-student-records/README.md

 # cpp-student-records

-This program is a hub for students to manage their records.
-Details such as name, grade level, and gpa are to be processed.
+This program is a hub for students record management.
+Details such as name, grade level, and gpa can be input and displayed.
+Features include: GPA Validation
+                  Alphabetical Records